zisadlier/directory-size/README.md

 * -c: Disable colored output
 * -f: Only list files
 * -d: Only list subdirectories
+* -h: Hide any hidden directories and their contents

 Note: If both -f and -d are present only the total size of the root directory will be displayed